 Coffee Cupping Conclusion

-After a while you will get the hang of tasting different batches (taking care to cleanse the pallet between tastes, of course) and recognizing ‘notes’ of caramel, chocolate, earth, paper (yes, we said paper), nuts, and flowers!
-Now, of course, we wouldn’t recommend you go head-to-head against your bougie wine-o drinking friends, but perhaps a friendly competition around the kitchen table could be just the way to show off your knew smarts!
+After a while, you will get the hang of tasting different batches (taking care to cleanse the pallet between tastes, of course) and recognizing ‘notes’ of caramel, chocolate, earth, paper (yes, we said paper), nuts, and flowers!
+Now, of course, we wouldn’t recommend you go head-to-head against your bougie wine-o drinking friends, but perhaps a friendly competition around the kitchen table could be just the way to show off your new smarts!